 There are a few common options for metal nameplates: Metalphoto®, aluminum, and stainless steel.

 - Metalphoto® anodized aluminum labels and nameplates are ideal for applications with temperature requirements up to 1200 degrees Fahrenheit.
 Metalphoto® graphic images, which can include serial numbers and barcodes, are photographic in quality and sealed beneath an impenetrable sapphire-hard anodic layer.
 This results in extremely durable and temperature-resistant metal labels with an expected outdoor life span of 20 years or more.
 Because of the high amount of production that goes into these, they are most cost-effective for small to medium volumes.

 - Aluminum is versatile, lightweight, and durable.
 It is incredibly resistant to outside elements, heat, and chemicals.

-- Steel is even sturdier than aluminum, but it is considerably heavier.
+- Steel is even sturdier than aluminum, but considerably heavier.
 It, too, is resistant to outside elements, heat, and chemicals.

 Protecting Decals in High Temperatures

 All decals, even those built for indoor, non-heat exposed applications, may sometimes be exposed to higher temps, such as a sweltering August day or a building with broken air conditioning.
-Most decals will hold up to small bouts of heat, but there are a few things you can do to minimize heat damage to your graphics.
+Most decals will hold up to small bouts of heat, but you can do a few things to minimize heat damage to your graphics.

-Just like a fan can keep you cool in the heat, air circulation can keep decals cool and prevent adhesive from melting.
-If you have decals in storage that have not yet been applied, store them in a refrigerator or freezer to keep the adhesive from turning to ooze.
+Just as a fan can keep you cool in the heat, air circulation can keep decals cool and prevent adhesive from melting.
+Decals in storage that have not yet been applied should be stored in a refrigerator or freezer to keep the adhesive from turning to ooze.
 Remember that cold adhesive makes adhesion difficult, so graphics should always be warmed back up prior to application.